What is the status of justice, inclusion, and sustainability in Philadelphia?

 Some of the organizers involved in the video work with the Media Mobilizing Project – a Philly organization that amplifies the voices of communities fighting for justice, equity and human rights – and Philly Thrive – an organization dedicated to defending communities and our future against the largest fossil fuel refinery on the East Coast.
 We are grateful for their work.

 At about 1 and a half minutes into the video, the camera pans from the beautiful, forested West Bank of the Schuylkill River, where Bartrams Garden is located, to the East Bank, where the oldest and largest oil refinery on the East Coast of the United States is located.
 That spot illuminates a local-global intersection, as Philadelphia Energy Solutions (PES) Refinery connected Philadelphia to the world – through oil purchasing, refinement, and distribution – for more than 130 years, and exposed nearby communities to high levels of toxins in the process.
 In 2019, a major explosion rocked Southwest Philadelphia.
 The source was a fire at PES, which has been closed since then.
-Environmental activists, unions, community groups, the City, and future prospective owners are determining its future, much of which remains uncertain.
+Environmental activists, unions, community groups, the City, and new owners battled over its future, which is moving away from refining products and toward activities with considerably lower risk.

 As you can see through this one particular space, over the last couple of years, in this very large city – Philly is complicated.
 The city is diverse, expansive, beautiful, strong – and, like all communities – ever in need of creative building toward more just, inclusive, sustainable futures.
 It is always changing.
 Cities are ecologies – continuously adapting systems.